welaika/atk_icons/README.md

     sudo gem install atk_icons

-Installing into an existing project:
+Installing into an existing Rails project:

+    # add atk_icons to your Gemfile
+    gem 'atk_icons'

-    # edit the project configuration file and add:
+    # require atk_icons from your Compass configuration file (compass.rb)
     require 'atk_icons'

-    #from the command line
-    compass install atk_icons

-    #import the extension into your scss/sass file
+    # import the extension into your scss/sass file
-    @import "atk_icons"
+    @import atk_icons

+    # copy atk_icons.png to your public/images directory
+    cd public/images && curl http://bit.ly/iHd2XF

 Or create a new project: